xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Backing up a GitLab installation
+# Backing up a GitLab installation **(FREE SELF)**

 GitLab backups are taken by running the `backup-utility` command in the Toolbox pod provided in the chart.
 Backups can also be automated by enabling the [Cron based backup](#cron-based-backup) functionality of this chart.